Fincer/openra-tibsunra2/Readme.md

 Consider contributing the script development.
 It's not too hard if you have enough motivation and spare time.
 The question is, have you?

-The most requested OS support: Mac OS X (yes, yes and yes.
+- The most requested OS support: Mac OS X (yes, yes and yes.
 I know it)

-Adding support for various Linux distributions: main differences between various linux distributions are 1) variety of dependency package names in repositories 2) and specific package manager commands.
+Nice to know when considering to add support for various Linux distributions:

+Main differences between various linux distributions are
+- variety of dependency package names in OS repositories
+- specific package manager commands

-**You provide outdated/wrong information!**
+**You provide outdated/wrong information here!**

 Please open a new issue on Github repository page:

 [Issues - Fincer/openra-tibsunra2 script](https://github.com/Fincer/openra-tibsunra2/issues "Script issues")

 **The script doesn't work!
-This sucks!**
+This sucks, you suck!**

 On script related errors, please open a new issue on Github repository page: